A Back to School Checklist- opt out and data privacy

 GO OLD SCHOOL

 The best way to avoid this hidden online data collection: ask for paper and pencil, ask for text books instead of online.
 A pencil or text book will never sell or share your child’s personal information.
 Schools MUST provide an equitable alternative to online education.
 For more on the US Department of Ed’s push for online education and “free” data collecting online curriculum, see here, in their own words.
+For more on risks of increased use of screens and 1:1 devices in the classroom, see here.

 - When registering your child for school, do NOT choose to allow your child’s information in the school directory.
 READ THIS FIRST to see what data is put into the directory that can be shared -outside of school- without your permission.
 Then Opt Out of the Directory.